 Timeline & Schedule

-A: Fellows may be permitted to consolidate their 20 working hours/week into 3 days, as long as this arrangement is approved by their supervisor during the first week of the summer fellowship.
+A: Rather than working every weekday, fellows may be permitted to consolidate their 20 working hours per week into 3 or 4 days each week, as long as this arrangement is approved by their supervisor during the first week of the summer fellowship.

 Q: Since the fellowship is only 20 hours per week, can I take or audit a summer course at UC Berkeley over the summer?